The Art Of Strategy Development

 Seriously, I know it sounds like a cliche, but creative people are happy people, especially in circumstances where everyday human interaction is under threat.
 The boredom of lockdown has been a catalyst for a highly creative period in our history, and there has been a staggering increase in the number of people taking online arts and craft classes as a means to relax and foster a new form of connectedness.
 However, as we fight our way back to a new normal, this does not have to be lost.
 The happiness and creativity art offers can be easily incorporated into the internal and external fabrics of your organization.

-Why not use art to build your business strategies and plans?
+To build your business strategies and plans?

 It may sound like a far-fetched concept, but corporate art-based learning is a thing!
 Combining creative expression and thinking with strategy development can have a range of benefits.
 One of the most powerful tools in this process is the use of visual thinking strategies.